FortiGate / FortiWiFi

 Click OK.

-Now you need to change the RADIUS port to 31812.
-Open the CLI Console (top right corner, between “help” and username).
+Change the RADIUS port to 31812.
+Open the CLI Console (top right corner, between Help and your username).

 config user radius edit "Social WiFi" config accounting-server edit 1 set status enable set server 35.205.62.147 set secret [*your radius secret from the panel*] set port 31813 next end end

-Then close the CLI console by clicking the “x” button in the top right corner.
+Close the CLI console by clicking x in the top right corner.

 Remote Group configuration